Mostafa-M-Rezaee/SHG__Second_Harmonic_Generation/README.md

 This equation allows you to compute the temperature at the next time step, and updating the entire temperature distribution over time.

+## 8.3.
+Our Achivements

-# 8. Research Opportunities
+# 9. Research Opportunities

-# 9. How to Cite Us
+# 10. How to Cite Us
 Please refer to the [0.
 Cite Us](https://github.com/mohammad-ghadri/SHG__Second_Harmonic_Generation/tree/main/0.%20Cite%20Us) folder for accurate citations.
 It contains essential guidelines for accurate referencing, ensuring accurate acknowledgement of our work.

-# 10. For Additional Questions
+# 11. For Additional Questions
 If you have questions that are not covered in the resources above, the best way to reach [Mostafa M. Rezaee](https://www.linkedin.com/in/mostafa-m-rezaee/).
 - Gmail: mostafa.mohammadrezaee@gmail.com
 - [Linkedin](https://www.linkedin.com/in/mostafa-m-rezaee/)